segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 </ol>

 > warning "Records from your data warehouse might not be immediately available"
-> Segment's initial sync with your data warehouse might take up to 24 hours to complete.
-For more information, see the [Known limitations](#known-limitations) documentation.
+> Segment's initial sync with your data warehouse can take up to 24 hours to complete.

 ### Website or mobile app